Bowman - H4855 - PRC-343 - Personal Role Radio PRR

 Antenna

 The radio is designed to be worn on the non shooting shoulder and placed so that the antenna is above the top of the shoulder, thus giving it a good field of view.
 This is why the audio cord on the headset is much shorter than those on older larger radios.
 The radio uses the very common SMA female panel jack that will mate with SMA male cable ends or the stubby 2.4 GHz antenna.
-At 2.4 GHz antenna height is everything.
+At 2.4 GHz antenna height above ground has more to do with the range than the RF output power.
 The best place would be on top of the helmet of a standing soldier.

 Frequency